-When I first began writing this blog post, I had a completely different narrative in mind.
+When I first began writing this post, I had a completely different narrative in mind.
 After witnessing the coronavirus pandemic that has spread across the globe, causing chaos and fear in every country, I decided to rewrite it.
-I changed my focus as a writer so that I could come up with content that my readers are most in need of during these trying times.
+I changed my focus so that I could come up with content that my readers are most in need of during these trying times.

-It is now, more than ever, that we have to learn the art of prioritization.
-Based on how the epidemic evolves in our country and around the world, things will shift quickly.
-We need to adjust our lives and choose different priorities on which to spend our time and energy on.
+Now, more than ever, we have to learn the art of prioritization.
+Based on how the epidemic evolves in our country and around the world, things will shift quickly and choose different priorities on which to spend our time and energy on.
 Even though we can’t control what’s happening around us, we can control what’s going on within and adjust our focus.

 These unusual circumstances offer the perfect opportunity for us to work on projects we may have been putting off for a while.
 The restriction currently placed on us removes the time constraints and drains on our energy that we usually experience, and instead allows us to hone in on doing fewer things well, and with a singular focus.